Songkhla F.C.: 2018–present: A breath of hope

-The Samila Mermaid won promotion from the Fifth tier of the Thai football league system Thailand Amateur League Southern region in 2019 – beating Jantrangcee Saba Yoi City in the lower southern subregion final and beating Patong City in the southern region final.
+The Samila Mermaid won promotion from the fifth tier of the Thai football league system Thailand Amateur League Southern region in 2019 – beating Jantrangcee Saba Yoi City in the lower southern subregion final and beating Patong City in the southern region final.
 They qualified for the 2019 Thailand Amateur League championship stage as southern winner.

+In 2022, Songkhla competed in the Thai League 3 for the 2022–23 season.
+It is their 3rd season in the professional league.
+The club started the season with a 2–0 home win over Wiang Sa Surat Thani City and they ended the season with a 0–0 away draw with Wiang Sa Surat Thani City.
+The club has finished 1st place in the league of the Southern region and advanced to the national championship stage.
+In addition, in the 2022–23 Thai FA Cup Songkhla was defeated 2–3 by Suphanburi in the second round, causing them to be eliminated and in the 2022–23 Thai League Cup Songkhla was defeated 1–2 by Lopburi City in the qualification play-off round, causing them to be eliminated too.

+In 2024–25, Songkhla secure promotion to Thai League 2 for the first time in their history from next season after win aggregate 2–3 against North Bangkok University in Semi-final Promotion Play-off and runner-up of Thai League 3 after lost aggregate 1–5 against Rasisalai United.

 Crest

 The club logo incorporates elements from the mermaid statue.
 Mermaid comes from the story Phra Aphai Mani by Sunthorn Phu.

 Stadium

 Tinsulanonda Stadium (สนามติณสูลานนท์, RTGS: Sanam Tinnasulanon) is a multi-purpose stadium in Songkhla, Thailand.
 Named after the Songkhla-born former Thai prime minister Prem Tinsulanonda, it is used mostly for football matches.

 The stadium has a capacity of 45,000 but just 10,000 of those spaces are covered in a small single-tiered stand along one touchline.
 The rest of the stadium is a continuous curving tier.
 The stadium hosted one of the semi-finals in the 1998 Asian Games men's football tournament.